KomalaSwathi987/WebApplication2/README.md

 3. The API uses an in-memory cache (provided by MemoryCache) to store the fetched best stories.
 The cache is set to expire after 5 minutes.

 ## Enhancements and Changes
-1.Implement proper error handling and error responses to provide better feedback to clients.
+1. Implement proper error handling and error responses to provide better feedback to clients.
-2.Add unit tests to verify the functionality of the API and ensure robustness.
+2. Add unit tests to verify the functionality of the API and ensure robustness.
-3.Implement API versioning to allow for future backward compatibility with breaking changes.
+3. Implement API versioning to allow for future backward compatibility with breaking changes.
-4.Add logging to track API usage and identify potential issues.
+4. Add logging to track API usage and identify potential issues.
-5.Add authentication and authorization to secure the API if necessary.
+5. Add authentication and authorization to secure the API if necessary.
-6.Implement paging support to allow clients to fetch stories in batches.
+6. Implement paging support to allow clients to fetch stories in batches.

 ## API Endpoint
 The API provides the following endpoint: